-Authorities may in certain cases seek clarification or allow bidders to correct obvious errors.58 However, in the case of bids in the open procedure or restricted procedure, or final tenders in the competitive procedure with negotiation or negotiated procedure with advertisement, this does not allow negotiation or the submission of what should be viewed as a new tender.
+Authorities may, in certain cases, seek clarification or allow bidders to correct obvious errors.56 However, in the case of bids in the open procedure or restricted procedure, or final tenders in the competitive procedure with negotiation or negotiated procedure with advertisement, negotiation or the submission of what should be viewed as a new tender are not allowed.

 i Qualification to bid

-- personal standing (e.g., whether the bidder has been declared insolvent or convicted of money laundering or corruption offences);61
+- personal standing (e.g., whether the bidder has been declared insolvent, or convicted of money laundering or corruption offences);59

-- enrolment on a professional or trade register as required in the bidder's state of establishment;62
+- enrolment on a professional or trade register as required in the bidder's state of establishment;60

-A bidder may rely upon the technical and professional ability or financial standing of other entities, which could include other members of a bidding consortium or nominated subcontractors.65
+A bidder may rely upon the technical and professional ability or financial standing of other entities, which could include other members of a bidding consortium or nominated subcontractors.63

 ii Conflicts of interest